 Viliami has a Diploma of Dermatology from Bangkok Institute of Dermatology; Bachelor of Medicine, Bachelor of Surgery from the University of Papua New Guinea, and Bachelor of Arts and Master of Public Health from the University of Hawaii.

-Prior to joining the Fono, Tevita was Pacific Health Manager for ProCare Health Ltd and was the National Pasifika Liaison Advisor for Massey University.
+Tevita Funaki is the CEO of West Fono Health Trust (The Fono).
+Prior to joining The Fono, Tevita was the Pacific Health Manager for ProCare Health Ltd and was the National Pasifika Liaison Advisor for Massey University.
 He has also managed an Employment Consultancy and Project Management Services firm and worked in health services.

 Tevita attended the Otago University and graduated with a BCom in 2000 and a Post Graduate Diploma in Project Management from Unitec in 2007.
 Completed MOH/MPIA Leadership programme.
 Also successfully completed the Harvard Business School, Executive programme on Behaviour Economics: Understanding and Shaping Customer and Employee Behaviour 2016/10 and Strategic Perspectives in Nonprofit Management 2017/06.